← All resources

 The fix is not "trust the upstream system."
 The fix is to make every location-dependent instruction a verifiable artifact.

-A signed location asset is the same idea as a signed verdict, applied to location-dependent instructions:
+A verified location asset is the same idea as a verified verdict, applied to location-dependent instructions:

-The asset travels with its receipt.
+The asset travels with its record.
 Any system that receives it can verify what was returned, when it was returned, and whether the response has been modified since.

 Drone and autonomous delivery